The cost-effective, eco-friendly solution for secure and stylish outdoor environments

 They have other important benefits.
 Since they aren’t constructed with a filament like incandescent and CFLs, they’re very durable and difficult to break.
 Their solid state is what makes them nearly impervious to bangs and bumps.
 What’s more, they don’t heat up anywhere near as much as conventional bulbs.
 Incandescents produce nearly 85 British Thermal Units (Btus, a measure of energy) per hour, where LEDs produce on 3.4 Btu/hour.

-LEDs provide very focused light, so they are very well suited to replace standard light bulbs for things like track light fixtures, task lighting, and portable equipment like light flashlights and headlamps.
+Solar powered LED lights provide very focused light, so they are very well suited to replace standard light bulbs for things like track light fixtures, task lighting, and portable equipment like light flashlights and headlamps.
 They’re also becoming increasingly popular in outdoor lighting applications where they can be used for driveways, gardens, pathways, and security lights.
 And since they come in a variety of colors and configurations, there are numerous possibilities for outdoor use.

 Improved battery technology